Google’s Core Updates Explained: What They Are & How to Prepare for Them

 A core update is the big boss of Google algorithm updates.
 It’s the ones that make SEO experts quiver in their boots when they know one is on the way or in progress.
 Core updates are the most mysterious to SEO experts and often cause the most volatility.
 Nobody really knows the purpose of each specific core update because Google never explicitly announces what will be impacted.
 In general terms, a core update involves modifying the way Google’s algorithm interprets queries and what type of content to populate based on search requests.
 It’s up to SEO experts to analyze SERPs before, during, and after these updates to determine what could have been impacted.

-The latest core update finished rolling out September 3, 2024.
-It’s too early on to determine what was affected.
-However, based on the last core update, it can be assumed that content is still a priority.
+The latest core update finished rolling out December 18, 2024.
+As with all recently-rolled out updates, it’s too early on to determine what was affected.
+However, based on the last core update, it can be assumed that content will probably still be a top priority.

 How Often They’re Done: 2-3 times per year (2023 had a record of four core updates)